withastro/roadmap/proposals/0032-middleware-api.md

 - `resolve` has been renamed to `next`;
 - `next` doesn't accept an `APIContext` to work;
-- `locals` values need to be serializable to avoid the introduction of non-user code from third-party libraries that can run scripts;
 - `middleware` export function has been renamed `onRequest`.
 This name change has two benefits:
   1. It shows intent and explains when this function is called;